Skip to main content

 Brian is a Senior Lecturer in the School of Management, Information Systems Discipline, at Curtin University in Perth, Western Australia (WA).
 He is interested in data science and network analysis in the context of learning analytics and ICT education, and the development of professional skills like leadership, teamwork, and project management.
 He is recognised as a Certified Professional by the Australian Computer Society (ACS).
 Additionally, Brian was elected a Fellow of the ACS in recognition of his contribution to computing and software engineering education.
 He was elected to serve the ICT profession in Western Australia as a member of the ACS WA Branch Executive Committee commencing in July 2018.
 From 2012 to 2016, Brian was the Chair of the ACS Accreditation Committee.
 Until 2011, he was a member of the ACS Professional Standards Board (PSB) where he took a leadership role in defining the ACS Core Body of Knowledge.

-• Mr Ian Wells
+• Mr Roger Clarke

 Member